-The Scott Center strives to do the following:
+The Scott Center strives to:

 - Promote religious programs and provide support in a manner that reflects the virtue of hospitality;